-Dr. Mountz's work explores the tension between the decisions and desires that drive human migration and the policies and practices designed to manage immigration.
-Her current research examines struggles over border enforcement, asylum, and detention.
-Her research has been funded by the John D. and Catherine T. McArthur Foundation, the Canadian Embassy, the National Science Foundation, the Social Sciences and Humanities Research Council, and the Metropolis Project.
+Dr. Mountz's work explores the tension between the decisions, displacements, and desires that drive human migration and the policies and practices designed to manage migration.
+Her current research examines border enforcement, asylum, and detention on islands.
+Her work has been funded by the John D. and Catherine T. McArthur Foundation, the Canadian Embassy, the National Science Foundation, the Social Sciences and Humanities Research Council, and the Metropolis Project.

-Dr. Mountz teaches courses and advises students doing research on migration and political geography.
-She also serves as Principal Investigator of the isalnd detentions project, which is funded by a CAREER grant from the National Science Foundation.
-Thousands of migrants are intercepted at sea each year while trying to reach sovereign territory to make an asylum claim.
-Many are held in detention on islands where their legal status is often unclear.
-Mountz directs a research team that examines detention facilities located on islands off the shores of North America, Europe, and Australia.
+Dr. Mountz teaches courses and advises students researching migration and working in the fields of political, urban, and feminist geography.
+She recently completed research as Principal Investigator of the Island Detention Project (funded by a CAREER grant from the NSF), which examines the role of islands in migration enforcement off the shores of North America, Europe, and Australia.
+She continues research in these regions, including collaborative work with doctoral student Keegan Williams on boat losses and enforcement operations on the Mediterranean Sea.